h4rvey-g/Notes-blog/docs/USMLE/Renal/Urinary tract infections.md

 - Pyuria: presence of white blood cells (WBCs) in the urine
 	- <span style="background:rgba(240, 200, 0, 0.2)">Positive leukocyte esterase</span>: an enzyme produced by WBC
 	- ≥ 5 WBC/HPF
-- Bacteriuria: presence of bacteria in the urine [26]
+- Bacteriuria: presence of bacteria in the urine
-	- Positive urinary nitrites: indicate bacteria that convert nitrates to nitrites (most commonly gram-negative bacteria; e.g., E.coli)
+	- <span style="background:rgba(240, 200, 0, 0.2)">Positive urinary nitrites: indicate bacteria that convert [[../Pharmacology/Nitrates|nitrates]] to nitrites (most commonly gram-negative bacteria; e.g., E.coli)</span>
 - Other findings
 	- Leukocyte casts may indicate [[./Pyelonephritis|pyelonephritis]].
 	- Micro- or macroscopic hematuria may be present.